 Instructions

-- In a food processor, pulse the onion, bell pepper, garlic and cilantro until all is chopped very small to make the sofrito.
+- In a food processor, pulse the onion, bell pepper, garlic, and cilantro until finely chopped to make the sofrito.

-- Once the rice has soaked up all the water and begins to dry up, lower the heat to low.
-Cover and let cook for 25 minutes.
-Then, stir the rice carefully and cover for an additional 5 minutes.
+- Once the liquid has mostly absorbed, lower the heat to low.
+Cover and cook for 25 minutes.

 Notes